GlideAngle/flare-timing/BUILDING.md

 This mono-repo contains many packages.
 The subset of these that are generally useful are published to hackage and stackage.

-There are many ways to build listed here because I wanted to explore the alternatives.
-Some are likely broken as I only build with stack regularly.

 ## Building with Stack

 The project as a whole can be built with [`stack